AbdoTW/Garbage_Classification/README.md

 ## Overview
 The **Garbage Classification** project aims to classify waste material images into predefined categories, such as Glass, Metal, Paper, and others.
 The project utilizes TensorFlow and Keras for building and training the classification model.

-- Kaggle Notebook For Training : [Link Text](https://www.kaggle.com/code/abdalrhmantwfik/arabic-sign-language-arsl-yolov10m)
+- Kaggle Notebook For Training : [Click here](https://www.kaggle.com/code/abdalrhmantwfik/keras-garbage-classification-95-accuracy)

 ## Deployment Options